mat-gur/CS499-Capstone/README.md

 ### 👋 About Me

 Hello and welcome to my repository.
 My name is Matthew Guarino, and I am a Computer Science major at Southern New Hampshire University with a concentration in Information Security.
-My background includes hands-on experience in RF testing, cybersecurity operations, and systems auditing.
-All of which have shaped the practical focus of my capstone project.
+My career began in RF testing, where I gained hands-on experience working with engineers to troubleshoot and validate complex systems.
+During that time, I was also introduced to aspects of cybersecurity operations, which sparked my interest in pursuing computer science more seriously.
+That exposure ultimately led me to specialize in Information Security, combining my technical background with a focus on protecting and securing modern systems.

 Throughout my studies and career, I’ve been driven by a passion for solving real-world problems with thoughtful software solutions.
 This capstone is the culmination of that journey.
 Bringing together tools I’ve learned, challenges I’ve overcome, and systems I’ve helped secure.